fricze/observable-gallery/koans/04-add-categories.md

 # Add categories
 Wow!
 That was a nice ride!
 What now?
 Is our gallery finished?
 Of course not.
 Once you upload more and more photos you'd probably want to create some categories or tags.
-If we'd mix dogs memes with memories from our last pizzeria visit the gallery would make no sense.
+If we'd mix dogs memes with memories from our last pizzeria visit, the gallery would make no sense.
 Let's go and some categories.

 First?
 Maybe some `categories` component?